pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 `
 ```

-- userId
-  - Type: String; Default: n/a
-  - User ID to be used as a device identifier.
+- userId (String): User ID to be used as a device identifier.

 ### Sample code